flakjakk/docs-repo/docs/source/stage_setup.md

 # At the gig . . .

-..note:: Be there on time to set EVERYTHING up and test it all before the band guys start setting up.
+.. note:: Be there on time to set EVERYTHING up and test it all before the band guys start setting up.

 Avoiding headaches: Be prepared!